Is an Online MBA Worth It?

 MBA concentrations prepare graduates for specialized career paths, with options like healthcare administration, supply chain management, and human resources management.
-But a prospective student’s local university might not offer the student’s top choice specialization.
-By considering online MBA programs, professionals can choose a specialization that will advance their career.
+But a prospective student’s local university might not offer the student’s top-choice specialization.
+By considering online MBA programs, professionals can choose a specialization that advances their career.

 You Don’t Have to Relocate

-Most MBA students would prefer to attend a top program.
-But many don’t live within commuting distance of a top program.
-Online programs let students enroll at one of the top programs in the country without having to relocate, quit a job, and potentially uproot a family.
+Most MBA students would prefer to attend a top program, but many do not live within commuting distance of well-known schools.
+Online programs let students enroll at some of the top universities in the country without having to relocate, quit a job, and potentially uproot a family.

 You Can Save Money

 An online MBA can help students save money compared to a traditional program.
-That is because students considering an online MBA can make affordability their top priority without facing limited options in their local area.
-Online students can also benefit from flat tuition rates for online students at public schools regardless of their state residency.
+That's because students considering an online MBA can make affordability their top priority without facing limited options in their local area.
+Learners can also benefit from flat tuition rates for online students at public schools, regardless of their state residency.

 Is an Online MBA Program Respected?

-Many students choose an online MBA for its flexibility and convenience.
-Rather than quit their jobs to attend a full-time day program or relocate to attend a top school, MBA students choose an online option that lets them balance school with work or family responsibilities.
-In fact, according to U.S. News & World Report, 91% of online MBA students work while enrolled in their program.
 Employers recognize this need for flexibility and may even reward job applicants who demonstrate an ability to manage work and an MBA program simultaneously.
-In addition, employers rely on online options for long-term and continual learning, which means more hiring managers understand the value of an online format.
+In addition, employers themselves rely on online options for long-term and continual learning, meaning more hiring managers understand the value of an online format.

 Many professionals pursue an MBA to advance their career.
-In fact, some employers offer tuition remission benefits to help their employees advance by earning an MBA.
-In these cases, an MBA may offer a high return on investment.
-An MBA does not always mean changing careers or even changing companies.
-For some professionals, the MBA offers a chance to advance more quickly than accumulating professional experience.
+In fact, some employers offer tuition reimbursement benefits to help their employees advance.
+In these cases, an MBA may offer a high ROI.

 If You Want to Change Career Paths